freenandes/topo-da-mente/content/Notes/Prixel.md

 ---
 [Website](https://prixel.com/)

-I like the potential fun, especially if I share it with my daughter.

-It could also be interesting to use in freelance artistic work like posters.
+I like the potential fun you can get from this, especially if I share it with my daughter.
+It could also be interesting to use these in posters.

 ![Top view of a desk covered with papers, with prints of typography and geometric figures, and Prixel parts](Prixel-1697184428318.jpeg)